Table of Contents

 Risperdal lawsuit update 2023

-There have been several lawsuits that are still going on, you can visit this page for any updates in the following days.
+There have been several Risperdal lawsuits that are still going on; you can visit this page for any updates in the following year, 2024.

 Since the settlement procedure for this lawsuit has been slow, many victims still have not received compensation.
 The overall amount paid in settlements and punitive damages for the cases was more than $800 million.
 Some of the Risperdal big payouts for adults are: